-Internal factors
+Internal factor

-Program Workload - Following its inception in 2012-13, the OHSRP saw a large increase in demand for service: by 78% in 2013-14 and another 27% in 2014-15.
-Since that time, service demand for the program appears to have settled into a pattern of annual fluctuations within a fairly stable range.
-It remains to be seen, however, whether that pattern will hold for the long term.
-Because the OHSRP is still relatively new, it does not have a large body of historical experience for analysis.
-Furthermore, the small size of the program means that relatively small changes in capacity or demand can lead to large variations in results.
+- Program Workload Following its inception in 2012-13, the OHSRP saw a large increase in demand for service: by 78% in 2013-14 and another 27% in 2014-15.
+In 2015-16, demand returned to approximately 2013-14 levels.
+Based on 2016-17 results, it appears likely that service demand will increase to match 2014-15 levels. - Service demand for the program appears to have settled into a pattern of annual fluctuations within a fairly stable range.
+It is, however, likely premature to conclude that demand has stabilized long-term.
+Because the OHSRP is relatively new, it does not have a large body of historical experience for analysis.
+Also, the small size of the program means that relatively small changes in capacity or demand can lead to large variations in statistical measures.